 But this doesn’t mean you can’t still enjoy life.
-Many people with Inflammatory Bowel Disease (IBD) do well in their studies and are able to work and have successful careers.
+Many people with Crohn's or Colitis do well in their studies and are able to work and have successful careers.
 Read on for inspiration, information and support.

 If I’m going to a foreign country before I set off I make sure I know the phrase for ‘Where is the toilet?’- I carry a Can’t Wait card in that language, too.

-Get more tips for travellers in our Living with IBD videos below...
+Get more tips for travellers in our Living with Crohn's or Colitis videos below...

 Crohn’s Disease and Ulcerative Colitis can mean that life presents some challenges.
 These may include: